calebfaris/ict302-5/content/posts/first-post.md

 - Changing that to "**" on each end will make the text **bold**
 - > By using the ">" symbol, I have created a blockquote
 - `By using a single back tick on each end of a block of text, Markdown displays the text as code, like shown here`
+- Here, I am adding a link to [The Useless Web](https://theuselessweb.com/)